cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 making it easy to honor a Database manifest no matter the previous history of the cluster.

-There is however a difference regarding handling of "immutable" fields: on an existing Database object, any modification that alters the immutable fields will be rejected at the Kubernetes level.
+There is however a difference regarding the handling of "immutable" fields: on an existing Database object, any modification that alters the immutable fields will be rejected at the Kubernetes level.
 On a newly declared Database manifest that references an existing database, the